apple/ml-rpm-bench/README.md

 # Visual Reasoning Benchmark

-This repo accompanies the research paper, [How Far Are We from Intelligent Visual Deductive Reasoning](https://arxiv.org/abs/2403.04732), ICLR AGI Workshop 2024.
+This repo accompanies the research paper, [How Far Are We from Intelligent Visual Deductive Reasoning](https://arxiv.org/abs/2403.04732), CoLM 2024 main conference and ICLR 2024 AGI Workshop.